Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: Automated valuation models

-AVMs typically suffer from considerable omitted-variable bias, with vital information such as the floor plan, the degree of interior luxury, or the dwelling's exterior design typically being unknown or hard to quantify (\citet{ZhouClappLuAndrews2022}).
-There are examples of the use of image recognition software to enrich the available data for AVMs (\citet{Kiyota2021, NourianiLemke2022}), but this is rarely reliably available for an entire portfolio of dwellings.
-Other sources of influence on the final sale price might include weather patterns around the day of the open house (\citet{gourley2021curb}) or bidding strategies in the auction leading up to the sale (\citet{Sommervoll2020}), which both might be challenging to account for a priori.
-As a consequence of the inherent uncertainty and noise in the prediction task, AVMs are often evaluated using the Percentage Error Range (PER), which measures the fraction of predictions on a test set that is within either $\pm10\%$ or $\pm20\%$ of the actual sale price (\citet{SteurerHillPfeifer2021}).
-This industry-specific performance metric indicates that even predictions that under- or overestimate by more than $10\%$ may be deemed acceptable due to the challenging nature of the prediction task.
+AVMs typically suffer from considerable omitted-variable bias, with vital information such as the floor plan, the degree of interior luxury, or the dwelling's exterior design typically being unknown or hard to quantify.
+There are examples from the pattern recognition literature of image recognition software being used to recognise interior of dwellings \citep{Shallow2Deep2020}, but this is rarely reliably available for an entire portfolio of dwellings.
+Other sources of influence on the final sale price might include weather patterns around the day of the open house or bidding strategies in the auction leading up to the sale, which both might be challenging to account for a priori.

-The increased deployment of machine learning methods in AVMs also calls for increased attention to uncertainty quantification in AVMs.
-The non-parametric nature of the models mentioned above comes with the consequence that they are rarely equipped with straightforward methods for creating prediction intervals.
-A dichotomization between \textit{model-based} and \textit{error-based} uncertainty models for AVMs is introduced in \citet{Krause2020}.
-Model-based uncertainty measurements are derived directly from the underlying point prediction, often relying on parametric models (like linear regression) with some inherent uncertainty quantification.
-In contrast, the error-based uncertainty models use historical errors to assign confidence to new predictions.
-Although several industry white papers exist on evaluating confidence sets for AVMs, there is a lack of universally agreed-upon metrics to quantify and assess the different uncertainty quantification methods (\citet{Krause2020}).
+The increased deployment of machine learning methods in AVMs calls for increased attention to uncertainty quantification in AVMs.
+The non-parametric nature of the models mentioned above comes with the consequence that they are rarely equipped with straightforward methods for creating calibrated prediction intervals.
+Although several industry white papers exist on evaluating confidence sets for AVMs, there is a lack of universally agreed-upon metrics to quantify and assess the different uncertainty quantification methods \citep{Krause2020}.
+Academic research on specific methods for creating prediction intervals in AVMs is also scarce, although some methods exist.
+An application to house price prediction with quantile regression is presented in \cite{Hao2023}, whereas \cite{DeepForest2020} use a classification algorithm on a set of pre-defined price bins.
+In the realm of conformal prediction (CP), \cite{Bellotti2017} provide a case study from the housing market in London, with a particular focus on handling temporal changes in housing prices when constructing CP sets.
+In \cite{Bellotti}, the authors develop a set of novel non-conformity scores based on normalized absolute residuals.
+The authors point out that the absolute residuals of AVMs tend to correlate positively with the price the AVM tries to predict.
+In \cite{BastosPaquette2024}, a CP method based on quantile regression is employed on a data set from San Francisco, US, and the conditional coverage properties are studied.